The Magic School Bus (book series)

 The Magic School Bus is a series of children's books about science, written by Joanna Cole and illustrated by Bruce Degen.
-Designed for ages 6-9, they feature the antics of Ms. Valerie Felicity Frizzle and her class, who board a sentient anthropomorphic Type A school bus which takes them on field trips to impossible locations, including the solar system, clouds, the past, and the human body.
-The books are written in the first person from the point of view of an unnamed student in "the Friz's" class.
+Designed for ages 6-9, they feature the antics of Ms. Valerie Felicity Frizzle and her class, who board a sentient anthropomorphic mini school bus which takes them on field trips to impossible locations, including the Solar System, clouds, the past, and the human body.
+The books are written in the first person from the point of view of an unspecified student in "the Friz's" class.
 The class has a pet lizard named Liz, who accompanies the class on their field trips.